The Third Type of Memory: The Role of Memory in Immediate Perception

 It seems likely that we are alert to periodicity in sound all the time, and the act of "listening" involves taking small intervals of memory (but still longer than 50 ms) and analyzing them for patterns.
 This could explain how we are able to follow a conversation amid noise or other conversations in the vicinity.
 These intervals of memory that are analyzed could be as brief as a phoneme or even briefer.

 50 milliseconds translates to 20 Hz, which is considered to be the lowest frequency that humans can hear.
-In point of fact, however, the ear does transmit frequencies lower than that, but such oscillations take longer than 50 milliseconds to complete, and by the time the end of an oscillation is reached, the beginning has already fallen out of the memory buffer, so it becomes null.
+In point of fact, however, the ear does transmit frequencies lower than that, but such oscillations take longer than 50 milliseconds to complete, and by the time the end of an oscillation is reached, the beginning has already fallen out of the memory buffer, and so it does not become an auditory experience.
 Instead, the oscillation (if perceivable by other means, say, visceral pressure) would be experienced as a discrete event rather than a tone.

 An oscillation with the exact duration of the memory buffer would probably be perceived as a discrete event also, but any oscillation just a bit briefer, and thus putting a fraction of an extra oscillation into the buffer, would create the stress of a tone.